ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 } external;
 ```

-You can also create a wrapper Ballerina object for Java classes as follows.
+You can also create a wrapper Ballerina class for Java classes as follows.

 ```ballerina
 import ballerina/java;